 Travel and tourism create jobs and generate sales in every county of North Dakota — to the tune of $3 billion in visitor spending each year.
 Supporting all these activities employs nearly 43,000 workers in 2,500 businesses making Tourism our third largest industry.
 The industry spans almost a dozen sectors, including lodging, retail, air passenger transport, food & beverage, recreation, museums, parks and more.

-Whether you want to visit the legends of the past or make your mark, you can do it in North Dakota.
+Whether you want to visit the legends of the past or forge your own extraordinary story, you can do it in North Dakota.

 LINKS & RESOURCES

 Trailblazing on the Maah Daah Hey